KamilaSt111/Portfolio/README.md

 # Portfolio
 # About me
 My name is Kamila.
-Recently I have started to interest of software testing.
+Recently I have started to interested of software testing.
 My goal is to develop testing knowlage and technical skills.
 On this site I would like to share my all gained experience from personal studies and researches.
 # Tools